 - Shanti Stupa.

-For more details on exploring Leh town, please see this post on this blog
+For more details on exploring Leh town as part of your Ladakh trip itinerary, please see this post on this blog

 Maitreya Buddha in Thiksey Monastery